 Expressing your emotions

+It’s important to be true to your own feelings in this situation.
+Don’t hide your concern, but try to remain calm and to help your child feel confident that this is something they can get through with help.
 Avoid trying to cheer them up or saying ‘It will pass’ or ‘I know how you feel’.
-Show your genuine feelings, and interest in supporting them but recognise this is not about you.
+Show your genuine feelings and interest in supporting them, but recognise that this is not about you.